 The Lu group’s interests lie at the interface between chemistry and biology.
-We are developing innovative chemical approaches to provide deeper insight into biological structures and functions.
-We are also taking advantage of recently developed biological tools to advance many areas in chemistry, such as inorganic chemistry, chemical biology, analytical chemistry, and materials chemistry.
-We strive to make significant contributions in several areas of research:
+We are developing novel chemical approaches to provide deeper insight into biological structures and functions.
+We are also taking advantage of recently developed biological tools to advance many areas in chemistry, such as inorganic chemistry, chemical biology, analytical chemistry, organic chemistry, and materials chemistry.
+The integrated approach is allowing us to make significant contributions to the following areas of research:

 1. Biosynthetic Inorganic Chemistry

-Computational design and directed evolution of artificial metalloenzymes as environmentally benign biocatalysts for renewable energy generation and pharmaceutical drug syntheses.
+Computational design using the latest AI-based generative protein design approaches and directed evolution of artificial metalloenzymes as environmentally benign biocatalysts for renewable energy generation and pharmaceutical drug syntheses.

 2. Biocatalysis and Synthetic Biology